bressain/bressain.github.io/pages/blog/2014-04-25-yes-you-belong-here-what-is-impostor/index.md

 ### Thanks Bressain, Now I'm Sad

 Sorry about that, **there really is a silver lining to all this** though!
-I don't want to try to fit everything into one post (already at tl;dr length IMO) so [next post]({{ site.baseurl }}{% post_url 2014-05-11-yes-you-belong-here-overcoming-impostor %}) will be about what you can do about impostor syndrome.
+I don't want to try to fit everything into one post (already at tl;dr length IMO) so [next post](/blog/2014-05-11-yes-you-belong-here-overcoming-impostor/) will be about what you can do about impostor syndrome.
 Feel free to comment below or hit me up on Twitter and Google+.

-<script async="" class="speakerdeck-embed" data-id="7e2c6cb08eea0131941d3e2d8ace8b00" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>
+<script async class="speakerdeck-embed" data-id="7e2c6cb08eea0131941d3e2d8ace8b00" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>